Car Accident Lawyer

 This bankruptcy chapter entails the debtor to pay back the entirely or a percentage of his or her debts over the span of 3-5 years.
 If the accident occurred due to willful actions or while under the influence, then the debts related to the collision are unlikely to be discharged.
 However, the debtor can make reasonable payments into this plan based on how much he or she makes.
 If the debtor fulfills this obligation in good faith, then the remainder of the debts may be discharged.
 Or, the debtor may have to apply for chapter 13 bankruptcy again after that course is over, to pay off the rest of the debts owed.

 Assistance from an Attorney

 Those who are struggling as a result of a car accident, may want to meet with an attorney immediately.
 The bills associated with a vehicle collision can add up quickly.
 If you were deemed responsible for the crash, then you may not only have to pay your medical expenses, but the other driver’s as well.
 The situation can escalate very quickly where you feel as though you are drowning in debt.
 One of the best things you can do is reach out to a professional who is experienced in consulting with clients who want to apply for bankruptcy.
-Many people find relief knowing they have a chapter 13 bankruptcy lawyer Clearwater, FL relies on watching out for their best interest, who can provide advice and guidance especially during the application process.
+Many people find relief knowing they have a chapter 13 bankruptcy lawyer, watching out for their best interest, who can provide advice and guidance especially during the application process.
 Sometimes seeking professional assistance after such a tragic financial incident, can help alleviate the weight of it.